timOTdev/0019_es6_for_everyone/notes.md

 ```

 - Variables are generally scoped in functions, but not scoped with if statements
-- We just needed dogYears variable temporarily here but that's not the case:
+- We just needed dogYears variable temporarily here but it leaked to the global window:
 ```js
 var age = 100;
 if(age > 12) {